aardappel/lobster/docs/source/language_spec.md

    struct and any overload's first parameter type is a strict subtype of it, the call is a dynamic dispatch (below) instead.

-Builtin calls: a builtin may have several overloads, tried in declaration order; the first whose parameters all accept the arguments (with the builtin conversion rules: `int` to `float` coercion, numeric to nilable, a numeric struct argument for a struct parameter of the right element type and arity, any vector for a generic vector parameter, any reference type for a generic reference parameter, any value for a parameter declared as converting to string (as `print` and `string` do), and enum conversions) is called; missing optional arguments take the builtin's default.
+Builtin calls: a builtin may have several overloads, tried with the one declared first and then the rest in reverse declaration order; the first whose parameters all accept the arguments (with the builtin conversion rules: `int` to `float` coercion, numeric to nilable, a numeric struct argument for a struct parameter of the right element type and arity, any vector for a generic vector parameter, any reference type for a generic reference parameter, any value for a parameter declared as converting to string (as `print` and `string` do), and enum conversions) is called; missing optional arguments take the builtin's default.
 Some builtins are typed by their arguments (the return type is that of an argument, or the element type of a vector argument, or the result of a function argument).
-A builtin's numeric struct parameter of unspecified arity requires a struct argument that is one of the prelude's `intN`/`floatN` types or a struct of the same element type and a specified arity ("cannot deduce struct type" otherwise).
+The arity of a struct argument is the slots it takes, so a struct field counts for as many as it has and not for one.
+A builtin's numeric struct parameter of a specified arity is one of 1 to 4, so a wider struct fits no overload; one of unspecified arity takes a struct of any arity that is one of the prelude's `intN`/`floatN` types or has the same element type ("cannot deduce struct type" otherwise).

 ### Dynamic dispatch